 FAQs

-German Shepherds do not naturally carry the Merle gene; thus, purebred GSDs in Merle are nonexistent.
-However, GSD mixes may exhibit merle if mixed with a merle-carrying breed.
+No, purebred German Shepherds don’t naturally have the merle gene.
+Merle GSDs are only possible if mixed with a merle-carrying breed.

-Blue eyes in purebred German Shepherds are considered a breed fault.
-Most German Shepherd breeders do not purposefully try to produce blue-eyed GSDs; instead, they work to eliminate this genetic trait from their bloodlines.
+Blue eyes are considered a breed fault in purebred GSDs.
+Most breeders avoid producing blue-eyed dogs and work to remove this trait from their bloodlines.